aiola/alice-yale-hfjet/rawYieldUnc/README.md

 The ingredients needed are:

-\- A 1D histogram with the template distribution in the _p_~T~ bin under analysis
+- A 1D histogram with the template distribution in the _p_~T~ bin under analysis

-\- The reflection/true signal ratio in the mass fit range OR the true signal mass distribution in the _p_~T~ bin under analysis (the ratio can be indeed fixed by hand, or evaluated by the reflection and true signal histograms).
+- The reflection/true signal ratio in the mass fit range OR the true signal mass distribution in the _p_~T~ bin under analysis (the ratio can be indeed fixed by hand, or evaluated by the reflection and true signal histograms).

-An example of these plots (in several _p_~T~ bins) is given as an attachment in the JIRA ticket (file reflections_fitted_DoubleGaus.root).
+An example of these plots (in several _p_~T~ bins) is given as an attachment in the JIRA ticket (file `reflections_fitted_DoubleGaus.root`).
 Note that these histograms are (strongly) _p_~T~-dependent.
 It's not mandatory that these histograms have the same binning and mass range of the data mass distribution.

 The input file names and the histogram names are set in the `SetInputParameterDzero` section, together with:

-\- The value of the reflection/true signal ratio, if fixed from the user (first argument of `SetValueOfReflOverSignal`)
+- The value of the reflection/true signal ratio, if fixed from the user (first argument of `SetValueOfReflOverSignal`)

-\- The mass fit range of the bin under study, to automatically evaluate that ratio from the input histograms (in this case the first argument has to be set to -1)
+- The mass fit range of the bin under study, to automatically evaluate that ratio from the input histograms (in this case the first argument has to be set to -1)

-After these setting.
+### After these settings

 It is possible to smoothen the reflection templates retrived from the MC analysis using the `FitReflDistr` in the steering macro: it needs an input file with the templates for each *p*~T~ bin inside (named `histRfl_N` and `histSgn_N`, with N the *p*~T~ bin number from 0 to `nbins`), the number of _p_~T~ bins (`nbins`) and a distribution to be used as guideline for the template smoothing (choose among `DoubleGaus`, `pol3`, `pol6`, `gaus` with the first as default).